tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 }
 ```

 This test should fail, because function `fizzBuzz` is not defined, but it doesn't fail, since function `testNormalNumberIsReturned` is never called.
-In fact, object with `FizzBuzzKataTest` is never being created.
+In fact, the object with `FizzBuzzKataTest` is never being created.

 Easiest way to solve that: